 Once we fill up our map, we will switch to adding national park stickers to our rig instead 🙂

 One of the things we learned THIS year was to have two sewer hoses.
 We stayed at an RV park where the sewer drain was several yards away from the rig and our hose would not reach!
-What we needed an additional hose to double up the hoses to reach the sewer hook up.
+We needed an additional hose to double up the hoses to reach the sewer hook-up.
 So, we ended up buying one in the RV park shop for WAY more than it costs on Amazon.
 Lesson learned – and now we have two hoses!

 That about wraps up our list of what we carry with us.
 What are we missing?
 Let us know in the comments!
-You can also watch a video with us opening up our basement compartments and show you everything we travel with in our rv camper.
+You can also watch a video with us opening up our basement compartments and showing you everything we travel within our RV camper.